haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 ## 3. Skills Demonstrated

-- **Portfolio construction:** Bayesian return estimation (Black–Litterman), constrained mean–variance optimisation, drift-band rebalancing.
+- **Portfolio construction:** Black–Litterman return estimation, constrained mean–variance optimisation, drift-band rebalancing.
-- **Risk modelling:** shrinkage covariance, Monte Carlo VaR, regime-based stress testing, drawdown and rolling-beta analysis.
+- **Risk modelling:** shrinkage covariance estimation, Monte Carlo VaR, regime-based stress testing.
-- **Performance attribution:** Fama–French factor decomposition, Sharpe, tracking error, Jensen's alpha.
+- **Attribution:** Fama–French factor regression, Sharpe ratio, tracking error, Jensen's alpha.
-- **Derivatives overlay:** index-futures sizing for cash equitization and beta hedging.
-- **Index replication:** price-weighted DJIA tracking through constituent changes.
+- **Index replication and derivatives:** price-weighted index tracking, futures hedge-ratio sizing.
-- **Quant research stack:** end-to-end Python pipeline (pandas, NumPy, SciPy, scikit-learn, yfinance, matplotlib).
+- **Tooling:** Python (pandas, NumPy, SciPy, statsmodels, PyPortfolioOpt, yfinance).

 ## 4. Key Takeaways

-- **Active management added value** within a disciplined framework, with a Sharpe ratio of 1.60 against 0.67 for the DJIA.
-- **Black–Litterman** gives a structured way to combine market equilibrium with fundamental views.
-- **Constraints and shrinkage** turn a mathematical optimisation into an implementable, diversified allocation.
+- **The active fund more than doubled the benchmark's risk-adjusted return** (Sharpe 1.60 vs 0.67 for the DJIA) while taking only slightly more volatility and drawdown.
+- **Market beta explains most of the return** ⟶ Size and value exposures are not statistically significant, so the fund is a large-cap tilt around a market core rather than a separate factor bet.
-- **Downside risk varies sharply across market regimes**, so a single VaR figure understates tail exposure.
+- **Tail risk depends on the regime:** +41% in a bullish replay against −51% in a bearish one.
+A single VaR figure therefore understates drawdown risk.
-- **Index futures serve two roles:** keeping full benchmark exposure (equitization) or neutralising it (hedging).
+- **Futures can move exposure either way** ⟶ Long positions restore full benchmark exposure, while a short overlay removes beta at the cost of benchmark returns.

 ## 5. Limitations

-- Results depend on the Black–Litterman prior and on the analyst views.
+- Allocations are sensitive to the equilibrium prior and to the analyst views.
-- Correlations are unstable across market regimes.
-- The model makes simplified distributional assumptions.
+- The optimisation assumes a stable covariance structure, and the Gaussian dependence in the simulation understates tail dependence.
-- Futures basis risk and roll costs are not fully modelled.
+- Transaction costs, liquidity constraints and futures basis/roll costs are not modelled.
+- Results come from a single evaluation window of about 14 months.

 ## Disclaimer

-Developed for academic purposes.
-Nothing in this repository is investment advice.
-Past and simulated performance does not guarantee future results.
+This is an academic project and nothing in this repository constitutes investment advice.